Most dogs and cats in North America are deficient in the Omega-3 fatty acids EPA and DHA, no matter what they eat.

 This also means that, unless you are using exclusively grass-fed meat and pasture-raised poultry for your pet’s homemade food, there is still too much Omega-6 and very little, if any, Omega-3.

 Some pet foods now list Omega fatty acids in their guaranteed analysis, but this may not be a true reflection of the actual content.
-Omega-6 is typically listed as a guaranteed minimum (meaning there may be, and probably is, much, much more of it in the food), while Omega-3 may be listed as a guaranteed maximum.
-Some manipulate their labels to create an “ideal” ratio of 5:1 or less, but the actual Omega-6 level is likely to be much higher.
+Omega-6 is typically listed as a guaranteed minimum (meaning there may be, and probably is, much, much more of it in the food), while Omega-3 is probably present at the minimum level.
+Some companies manipulate their labels to create what looks like an “ideal” ratio of 5:1 or less, but the actual Omega-6 level is likely to be much higher.

 Moreover, the main type of Omega-3 in pet foods is alpha-linolenic acid (ALA), which comes from plant sources, such as flaxseeds.
 Unfortunately, dogs and cats cannot convert enough ALA into EPA and DHA to satisfy their needs.
 They need a source of Omega-3s in which the ALA from plants has already been converted into EPA and DHA.
-Because meat can’t provide it, marine oils are the best source.
+Marine oils are the best source.
 And among marine oils, Moxxor green-lipped mussel oil is the purest, as well as the most potent, environmentally friendly, and sustainable.